 Milwaukee Public Schools (MPS): United Way worked with MPS and other community leaders to revise human growth and development (HGD) curriculum.
 Community members were given an opportunity to review the materials and make suggestions about content.
 Between 2009-11 fourth- and fifth-grade teachers received training in the new HGD curriculum.
 This training was supported by a grant from United Way.
 The goal is to have consistent and thorough implementation at all grade levels by 2012.

 United Way Women's Leadership: Members of United Way's Women's Leadership program continue to turn their concern into action.
 Because of the generosity and strength of these women, United Way is able to support and grow the critical work of this initiative.
-In 2013, United Way’s Healthy Girls Initiative investment in in evidence-based teen pregnancy prevention and sexual violence prevention for young people of all genders increased to $671,000 because of the money this group raised.
-United Way of Greater Milwaukee & Waukesha County's total Healthy Girls investment to date is over $5.5 million.
+In 2013, United Way’s Healthy Youth Initiative investment in in evidence-based teen pregnancy prevention and sexual violence prevention for young people of all genders increased to $671,000 because of the money this group raised.
+United Way of Greater Milwaukee & Waukesha County's total Healthy Youth investment to date is over $5.5 million.